-Provident funds are defined contribution plans to provide employees with a one-time payment when they leave (in some cases, the employees may also opt for monthly payments and / or a lump sum payment).
-As the name suggested, defined contribution plans are based on the contributions by the employer and the employee.
+Provident funds are defined contribution plans to provide employees with a one-time payment when they leave (in some cases, the employees may also opt for monthly payments and/or a lump sum payment).
+As the name suggested, defined contribution plans are based on the contributions of the employer and the employee.
 This is different from pension funds, which are defined benefit plans that have both a one-time payment component and a monthly payment component.
-In the case of pension funds, the benefits are generally fixed on a monthly basis as a portion of the participant’s income prior to retirement.
+In the case of pension funds, the benefits are generally fixed on a monthly basis as a portion of the participant’s income before retirement.

-Provident funds are generally government sanctioned scheme and are used in many Asian countries.
+Provident funds are generally government-sanctioned schemes and are used in many Asian countries.
 They are usually compulsory, often implemented through taxes, and jointly funded by employers and employees.
-Provident funds allow employees and employers to contribute and invest funds for a certain period of time in preparation for retirement.
+Provident funds allow employees and employers to contribute and invest funds for a certain period in preparation for retirement.
 Generally, the employees’ contributions are immediately vested, whereas the employers’ contributions may vest gradually over a number of years.

-The government would usually have drawn up withdrawal rules, including minimum age for withdrawal and procedures for withdrawal.
-If a participant leaves the company before the retirement age, he / she can take the cash balance of the plan as a sum of money and roll it into provident fund of the next employer or personal retirement account.
+The government would usually have drawn up withdrawal rules, including the minimum age for withdrawal and procedures for withdrawal.
+If a participant leaves the company before the retirement age, he/she can take the cash balance of the plan as a sum of money and roll it into a provident fund of the next employer or personal retirement account.
 If a participant dies, their surviving spouse and dependents can continue to receive the payments.

 Pension funds, also known as defined benefit plans, are provided by employers and governments for future benefits for workers.
 These funds are invested on behalf of employees, and the proceeds from the investment will be used to pay for the living expenses of employees after retirement.
 Pension funds provide participants with retirement benefits equivalent to a portion of their work income and do not depend on the amount of employees’ contribution or the rate of return of the investment.